 Many woodworkers prefer spray paints because of their efficiency, but did you know that not all spray-painted surfaces can withstand water exposure?
 As tempting as it is to buy, you must remember that applying the wrong product can ruin the material in the long run.

 So, is spray paint waterproof enough to deliver the surface protection your project needs?
-Here’s our team’s take on that matter.
+Let me share my insights on this subject.

 Most spray paints sold in the market are water resistant, not waterproof.
 And while it’s true that they offer moisture protection, the truth is these products don’t carry waterproof qualities that keep the entire surface safe from water penetration.